 An extensive history of Hillcrest Cemetery was written by late Hillcrest Historian and East Point Historical Society Curator Steven Bramlett.
 It is not yet in a form to put online, but here is a brief summary.
 Also visit our Photos page to view several historical photos of Hillcrest.

 The oldest section is in the center of the back area, where there are numerous large trees.
 Hillcrest expanded to the south after that, then toward Stanton Road.
-In 1952, additional sections were opened to the north and across Stanton Road.
-Approximately 10,000 people representing nearly 2,400 surnames are buried and/or memorialized at Hillcrest on approximately 17 acres.
+By 1952, additional sections were opened to the north and across Stanton Road.
+Approximately 9-10,000 people representing nearly 2,400 surnames are buried and/or memorialized at Hillcrest on approximately 15 acres.

 Until 2018, Hillcrest was privately owned by the elderly widow of a man who bought the cemetery business many years ago.
 She was not able to maintain it well after he passed in 1992.
 There was never a perpetual care fund, nor was one required by Georgia law.
-When the cemetery ran out of spaces to sell and fell into an overgrown state, there was no longer any current income to fund maintenance.
+When the cemetery ran out of spaces to sell and fell into an overgrown state, there was no longer any current income to fund maintenance (much of which had been provided by family members themselves in the past).
 Our organization was founded in 2001 in order to seek ways to restore and maintain the grounds.
-We have since grown to do a lot more than that, including record-keeping, preservation, family assistance and some basic facility management.
-Until a large interest-bearing trust is established through donations, grants and other sources (likely many years away), the upkeep of Hillcrest Cemetery will fall to the families and other supporters.
+We have since grown to do a lot more than that, including record-keeping, preservation, family assistance and some basic property management.
+Until a large interest-bearing trust is established through donations, grants and other sources (likely many years away), the upkeep of Hillcrest Cemetery will fall to the families and the community.
 Our organization serves as a conduit through which funds and volunteers can be brought together for this sacred ground to receive the most maintenance for the effort.

 Cleanups, Later Projects and Future Plans